Learning coding/design/AI

 No 18 37.5

 Sample size: We performed power analysis using G*Power 3.1 to determine the minimum sample size needed.
-Cohen (1988) recommended medium effect size (d = 0.5) with significance level α = 0.05 and target power 1 – β = 0.8, the required minimum sample size is 44.
-Final sample of 48 has reached that level.
-This ensures that the study has sufficient capability to test teaching effectiveness and improves the reliability of statistical results.
+Cohen (1988) really helpful medium impact measurement (d = 0.5) with significance degree α = 0.05 and goal energy 1 – β = 0.8, the required minimal pattern measurement is 44.
+Closing pattern of 48 has reached that degree.
+This ensures that the examine has enough functionality to check educating effectiveness and improves the reliability of statistical outcomes.

 The aim of the ITC course is to provide students with a structured knowledge about the basic theory and tools in formulating problems as well as analyzing solutions, using information-based approaches.
 As they learn the subject, students master a number of fundamental concepts such as information entropy, Shannon channel capacity, and the source and channel coding theorems, as well as become acquainted with error-correcting codes that are used in practice.
 Such a pedagogical approach allows them to connect abstract theory with practical implementation and lay solid groundwork for follow-up courses and research activities.